Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 - Activate heating plan
   - you can take each existing heating plan from your Netatmo-Energy App

 The temperature of a valve can thus be set when opening or closing a window/door.
+By entering a delay time (in seconds), the stored action is executed with a delay.
+If the triggering sensor is changed again within the delay time, the pending actions are not carried out.

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/sensors_en.png" alt="sensors" width="70%"/>